gt-cs3220/gt-cs3220.github.io/assignment3.md

 In this assignment, you will design a pipelined processor using verilog.

 For part #1, you need to pass 5 tests we create.
-You can locate those test files under project3/tests directory.
-You can refer to the README file under project3/tests for more information about each test case.
+You can locate those test files under tests directory.
+You can refer to the README file under tests for more information about each test case.

 You do not implement forwarding in this assignment.
-Your program should run with test#.hex file.
+Your program should run with test[1-5].hex file.

 If your design does not show the correct outcome, you will not get any credit.

 You should test your design with synthesization and implementation before submission.
-If your design doesn't synthesized or can't pass implementation, you have to fix your design to comply with that.
+If your design can't be synthesized or can't pass implementation, you have to fix your design to comply with that.